Diocese of Laredo

 The Diocese of Laredo (Dioecesis Laredanus, Diócesis de Laredo) is a diocese of the Catholic Church in South Texas in the United States.
 Founded in 2000, it is a suffragan diocese of the metropolitan Archdiocese of San Antonio.
 The San Agustin Cathedral in Laredo is the mother church of the diocese.
-James Tamayo is the first and current bishop.
+John Jairo Gomez is the bishop.

 Statistics

-The Diocese of Laredo covers an area of 10,905 sq. mi with 32 parishes and 17 missions.
-It includes Dimmit, Jim Hogg, La Salle, Maverick, Webb, Zapata, and Zavala Counties.
+The diocese covers an area of 10,905 sq. mi with 32 parishes and 17 missions.
+It includes Dimmit, Jim Hogg, La Salle, Maverick, Webb, Zapata, and Zavala counties of Texas.

-As of 2018, the diocese had over 344,000 members with 48 diocesan priests, 14 religious priests and 33 permanent deacons.
+As of 2023, the diocese had 328,508 members with 41 diocesan priests, 16 religious priests and 44 permanent deacons.

 History

 Name Changes

 The Laredo area has been divided under several different Catholic jurisdictions since 1777.
 The Diocese of Linares o Nueva León was under Spanish, then Mexican control.
 All of the succeeding vicariates and dioceses were American.